easysoftware/n8n-nodes-easy-redmine/README.md

 - **Get one** - returns a detailed view of a single entity.
 The entitiy is specified by its ID.
 - **Get many** - returns a list of entities.
 You should use easy query id to specify the filter.
 - **Add comment** - adds a comment to the entity.
+- **Create** - creates a new issue.
+  - Subject (required)
+  - Project ID (required)
+  - Description
+  - Tracker ID
+  - Status ID
+  - Custom fields
 - **Update** - updates some fields of the entity.
   - Subject
+  - Description
+  - Tracker ID
+  - Status ID
+  - Custom fields

+## Leads

+Leads are CRM entities that refer to potential custom.
+The identifier is `easy_lead`.

+**Operations**

+- **Get one** - returns a detailed view of a single lead.
+The entitiy is specified by its ID.
+- **Get many** - returns a list of leads.
+You should use easy query id to specify the filter.
+- **Add comment** - adds a comment to the lead.
+- **Update** - updates some fields of the leads.
+  - Subject
+  - Description
+  - Custom fields

+## Opportunities

+Opportunities are CRM entities that represent a potential sale.
+The entity name is `easy_crm_case`.

+**Operations**

+- **Get one** - returns a detailed view of a single opportunity.
+The entitiy is specified by its ID.
+- **Get many** - returns a list of entities.
+You should use easy query id to specify the filter.
+- **Add comment** - adds a comment to the opportunity.
+- **Update** - updates some fields of the opportunity.
+  - Name
   - Description
   - Custom fields